getnacelle/nacelle-js/examples/vue-shopify-account/README.md

 All the functions to interact with the API live in the `/components/AccountProvider.vue` file and the graphql queries are in the `/gql/index.js`.

-We are using [the composition API](https://vuejs.org/guide/extras/composition-api-faq.html) for the state management but this can be integrated into any state management system.
+We are using [the composition API](https://vuejs.org/guide/extras/composition-api-faq.html) for state management but this can be integrated into any state management system.

 ### Multipass Login

-In the `/component/AccountProvider.vue` file there is a `multipassLogin` method, this will log in the user in Shopify.
-The best use for this function is to login the user before checkout, carrying over their information to the checkout page.
+In the `/component/AccountProvider.vue` file there is a `multipassLogin` method, which logs the user into their Shopify account.
+The best use for this function is to log in the user before checkout, so their information is passed to the checkout page.

 ## Using Nuxt?

-If you implementing this system into a nuxt project we recommend making use of [middleware](https://nuxtjs.org/docs/directory-structure/middleware/) to protect authenticated routes:
+If you are implementing this system into a nuxt project we recommend using [middleware](https://nuxtjs.org/docs/directory-structure/middleware/) to protect authenticated routes:

 Here is an example of what it might look like: